Ignitetechnologies/CTF-Difficulty/README.md

 # CTF Difficulty Cheatsheet (Vulnhub)

-This cheasheet is aimed at the CTF Players and Beginners to help them sort Vulnhub Labs on the basis of their difficulty.
-We have performed and compiled this list on our experience.
+This cheatsheet is aimed at CTF players and beginners to help them sort Vulnhub Labs on the basis of their difficulty.
+We have performed and compiled this list based on our experience.
 Please share this with your connections and direct queries and feedback to [Hacking Articles](https://twitter.com/hackinarticles).

 [1.5]: https://raw.githubusercontent.com/Ignitetechnologies/Windows-Privilege-Escalation/main/linked.png
 [1.6]: https://www.linkedin.com/company/hackingarticles/